-The FRESCO SSI algorithm was developed to retrieve broadband surface solar irradiance using the Heliosat method.
+The FRESCO SSI algorithm was developed to retrieve broadband surface solar irradiances using the Heliosat method.
 The cloud index required in the Heliosat method was replaced by the effective cloud fraction retrieved from the O2 A band measurements.
-In the FRESCO SSI algorithm, the FRESCO cloud algorithm retrieves effective cloud fraction, and then the MAGIC algorithm uses the output of FRESCO cloud algorithm to calculate broadband (0.2-4 $\mu$ m) surface solar irradiance.
-The cloud albedo is assumed to be 0.95 in the FRESCO cloud algorithm, so that the effective cloud fraction is close to the cloud index value and the Heliosat n - k relation can be used unchanged.
+In the FRESCO SSI algorithm, the FRESCO cloud algorithm retrieves effective cloud fraction, and then the MAGIC algorithm uses the output of the FRESCO cloud algorithm to calculate the broadband (0.2-4 μm) surface solar irradiance.
+The cloud albedo is assumed to be 0.95 in the FRESCO cloud algorithm, so that the effective cloud fraction value is close to the cloud index value and the Heliosat n - k relation can be used unchanged.
 Two years of surface solar irradiances from SCIAMACHY measurements were derived by utilizing the FRESCO SSI algorithm.
 This is the first time that the broadband surface solar irradiances are derived from SCIAMACHY measurements.
 The SSI product is also a new application of the effective cloud fraction.

 The SCIAMACHY SSI data set was evaluated against the global irradiances from the Baseline Surface Radiation Network (BSRN) and the ISCCP-FD fluxes data sets.

-- The instantaneous SCIAMACHY SSI data were validated using the BSRN hourly mean global irradiances for one year of data in 2008 at 20 BSRN stations.
+The instantaneous SCIAMACHY SSI data were validated using the BSRN hourly mean global irradiances for one year of data in 2008 at 20 BSRN stations.
 The mean difference between SCIAMACHY SSI and BSRN global irradiances is $-4.1 \text{ W m}^{-2}$ (-0.8%) and the RMSD is 101 W m-2 (20%) for all the stations.
 The correlation coefficient is 0.93 for 1006 collocated data points.
-The monthly mean SCIAMACHY SSI values were - compared with the ISCCP-FD surface shortwave downwelling fluxes at a $2.5^{\circ} \times 2.5^{\circ}$ grid for 2006.
-The monthly mean SSI from SCIAMACHY has a very good agreement with the ISCCP-FD monthly mean data, with a correlation coefficient greater than 0.96 for every month.
-The largest difference in the global irradiances (SCIAMACHY-ISCCP) is about -12 W m-2 (-2%) and the RMSD is 62 W m-2 (12%). - The validation results indicate that the instantaneous SCIAMACHY SSI data might have similar accuracy as the CM-SAF NOAA/AVHRR SSI products.
+The monthly mean SCIA-MACHY SSI values were compared with the ISCCP-FD surface shortwave downwelling fluxes at a $2.5^{\circ} \times 2.5^{\circ}$ grid for 2006.
+The monthly mean SSI from SCIAMACHY has a good agreement with the ISCCP-FD monthly mean data, with a correlation coefficient greater than 0.96 for every month.
+The largest difference in the global irradiances (SCIAMACHY-ISCCP) is about $-12 \text{ W m}^{-2}$ (-2%) and the RMSD is 62 W m-2 (12%).

+The validation results indicate that the instantaneous SCIAMACHY SSI data might have similar accuracy as the CM-SAF NOAA/AVHRR SSI products.
 This might suggest that the lower spatial resolution is compensated by a more sophisticated calibration or accurate cloud information.
 These hints have to be investigated and analyzed in more detail in a forthcoming paper.
-However, SCIAMACHY SSI has a small negative bias, - mostly at tropical regions, which might be a consequence of the low temporal resolution in this region.
+However, SCIAMACHY SSI has a small negative bias, mostly at tropical regions.
+The SCIA-MACHY SSI product over desert areas may not be reliable because of the coarse spatial resolution of the GOME surface albedo database.
+For areas above 4000 m the SCIA-MACHY SSI can be too low, because the surface height is not included in the algorithm.
 The SCIAMACHY SSI product could be improved by using the high resolution surface albedo derived from MERIS and by using simultaneous water vapor products from SCIAMACHY.